Team-Rudra-Robocon/Documentation/md-pages/perception/yolo.md

 ## Working Principle

 - **Single Pass Detection:**
-  YOLO analyzes the entire image in one go, not through sliding windows or multiple region proposals.
+  YOLO analyses the entire image in one go, not through sliding windows or multiple region proposals.

 - **Grid Division:**
   The image is divided into an \( S \times S \) grid (e.g., 4x4, 13x13).
 Each grid cell is responsible for detecting objects whose centers fall inside it.